mozilla-ai/agent-factory/README.md

 > export OPENAI_API_KEY=sk-...
 > ```

-You will need a Tavily API key to use the `tavily_search` tool.
+You will need a Tavily API key to use the `search_tavily` tool.
 You can get a free API key by signing up at [Tavily](https://app.tavily.com/).
 > Set it as an environment variable:
 > ```bash
 > export TAVILY_API_KEY=tvly_...